On the Preference Relations with Negatively Transitive Asymmetric Part. I: Introduction

-In the sea of works devoted the mathematical foundations of the choice theory we rely on the harbours of three big islands: Fishburn, Kreps, and Ok.
-Their mathematical counterpart is the group Bourbaki who develop systematically the foundations of the whole mathematics and, in particular, the theory of (pre)ordered sets.
-One of the authors shares the philosophy of Nicolas Bourbaki that along with the new discoveries in mathematics, a silent process of building the grounds must go on in order to prevent us from ambiguous reading or writing.
-As a result of this inner conviction, the first two sections of the paper contain the main statements that allow us to give a concise rigorous proof of Theorem~\ref{2.1.1}, its inverse Theorem~\ref{2.2.5}, and the existence of a continuous generalized utility function (Theorem~\ref{2.3.5}), as well as to serve as a useful text for those who work in choice theory.

-The Aristotle's quote reflects our settled opinion of the question what is primary, the weak (pre)order or the strict order (preference), nothing to speak of the meaning of these notions, which varies from author to author and often is psychologically loaded.
-In history of mathematics, primary is the strict order defined by, for example, F.~Hausdorff in~\cite{[25]} as irreflexive and transitive binary relation.
-The weak order is constructed later on by adding the relation of equality, thus obtaining a reflexive, transitive and antisymmetric binary relation.
-The weak order produces back in a unique way the strict order as its asymmetric part (hence, by pulling out the equality --- its symmetric part).
-More generally, the adding of the affix ``pre" does not change substantially the above setup because it is equivalent to replacing the relation of equality by any equivalence relation which is disjoint from the strict order.

-Proposition~\ref{A.2.15} asserts that the jointing an equivalence relation $E$ to a binary relation $F$ with $E\cap F=\emptyset$ produces a reflexive binary relation $R=E\cup F$ and that the transitivity of $R$ yields the $E$-saturation of $F$ (see~\ref{1.1}).
-On the other hand, the $R$-saturation of $F$ implies the transitivity of $R$ and all three conditions are equivalent in case $F$ is transitive because of Proposition~\ref{A.2.25}.
+Below we use the terms ``preorder" as a synonym of ``preference relation" and ``preordered set" as a synonym of ``set of preferences".

-Let us start with a reflexive and transitive binary relation $R$ on a set $A$ (that is, a preorder) and decompose it as a disjoint union of its symmetric part $E=I_R$ (an equivalence relation) and its asymmetric part $F=P_R$ (an asymmetric and transitive relation).
+Any preference relation $R$ on a set $A$ is a disjoint union of its symmetric part $E=I_R$ (an equivalence relation) and its asymmetric part $F=P_R$ (an asymmetric and transitive relation).
 Moreover, $F$ is $E$-saturated.
 Conversely, any ordered pair $(E,F)$ of such relations produces a reflexive and transitive relation $R$ by forming their union: $R=E\cup F$.
-In accord with Theorem~\ref{A.2.55}, $R\mapsto (I_R,P_R)$ is a one-to-one correspondence between the set of of all reflexive and transitive binary relations $R$ on $A$ and the set of all ordered pairs $(E,F)$, where $E$ is an equivalence relation on $A$, $F$ is an asymmetric transitive binary relation on $A$, which is $E$-saturated and $E\cap F=\emptyset$.
+The rule $R\mapsto (I_R,P_R)$ establishes a one-to-one correspondence between the set of of all reflexive and transitive binary relations $R$ on $A$ and the set of all ordered pairs $(E,F)$, where $E$ is an equivalence relation on $A$, $F$ is an asymmetric transitive binary relation on $A$, which is $E$-saturated, and $E\cap F=\emptyset$.

-In particular, a strict order $F$ on a set $A$ produces a unique weak order $R$ with asymmetric part $F$ by adding the diagonal of $A$: $R=D_A\cup F$, and many preorders $R$ with asymmetric part $F$ by adding an equivalence relation $E$ disjoint from $F$: $R=E\cup F$.
-This is the only philosophical reason (if any) for the strict order to have prior claim to consideration.